ida-arbeitszeit/workers-control-deployment/README.rst

 workers control deployment utilities
 ====================================

-This repository contains code to help with the deployment of the workers control app.
-For now this is mostly limited to NixOS modules.

 The `nix flake`_ defined in this repository provides a NixOS module.
 This module allows NixOS administrators to setup a basic instance of the workers control app.